areese/JavaTheCostOfDoingNothing/README.md

 #

-This code is to resurrect a presentation done by Dean Yu & Josh Blatt at JavaOne 2008.
+This code is to resurrect a presentation done by @dty & Josh Blatt at JavaOne 2008.
 (http://download.oracle.com/javaone/javaone2008-ee.zip,  TS6391.pdf)

 The title was something similiar to the cost of doing nothing, and reflected how much does